$169,012Average Value$114Average Price per Sq Ft9Homes For Sale

 The city is known for its homestyle diners, including Ziggie's Family Restaurant, which has served the community since 1972.
 For Mexican food, El Zarape and El Ray Del Taco are also local staples.
 “We have a 30% Hispanic population in Mendota,” Short says.
 “So our Mexican food is really authentic.”
 Diaz Grocery stocks a variety of Hispanic pantry staples, and Sullivan’s Food has a standard grocery selection.
 Just over 10 miles south, Peru has larger options like a Walmart.

 Although some of downtown's vintage storefronts remain empty, the city is seeing new businesses move in.
-The Coffee Bean opened in 2025, and Frankie's, a fried chicken place, is set to open later in the year.
-In 2025, the city received a nearly $2 million grant to refurbish a damaged downtown building into a multi-use community hub with space for events, vendors and remote working.
+The Coffee Barn and Frankie's, a fried chicken place, opened in 2025.
+Also in 2025, the city received a nearly $2 million grant to refurbish a damaged downtown building into a multi-use community hub with space for events, vendors and remote working.
 Another grant is going towards a paved bike path that will lead from the train station out to the city's lakes.

 Ziggie's Family Restaurant is a great spot for lunch.